apptension/saas-boilerplate/services/docs/docs/features/cms/contentful-backend.md

 - The name of the django model class needs to be a PascalCase version of the Contentful model name.
 - The model has to be defined in the `apps.content` app models.

-For example if Contentful's model is named `demoItem` this is how the class definition would look like:
+For example if Contentful's model is named `demoItem` with a title field of ID `title` this is how the class definition would look like:

 ```python
 # apps.content.models